Willyb15/Data-Science-Python/week1/day2-intro_python/intro_python_lecture.md

 In the first example we got something unsurprising.
 The only condition that evaluates to true when `x` is 5 is the second one.
 However, the second example yields only 'You entered a number bigger than 5.', even though 6 is greater than 0.
 This shows that only one of the conditional blocks in an `if`-`elif`-`else` statement will ever be evaluated, and once this happens the rest are skipped.

 **Note**: The `else` part of the statement is actually optional.
-If it is not included, then we'd notice that at most one of the conditional blocks in an `if`-`else` statement will be evaluated.
+If it is not included, then we'd notice that at most one of the conditional blocks in an `if`-`elif` statement will be evaluated.

 ##### And, Or and Not